 Parenting to Prevent Obesity

-A strict or authoritarian parenting style is strongly linked to a risk of obesity in young children, according to a study published in the June 2006 edition of the journal Pediatrics.
+A strict or authoritarian parenting style is strongly linked to a risk of obesity in young children.

 Imagine that!
 It's not just about diet—it's about parenting.